 Climate change is real.
 It is caused by humans.
 It is an existential threat to the plant and the future of human society.
 This has been known for some time now but the resistance to change, the resistance to accepting reality, has stopped our nation's efforts to address the crisis of our time.

 Accepting this reality and recognizing the opportunity to create new solutions, drive new innovations, and create whole new industries and jobs for the next generation is the effort we must undertake.
-Because not only has this denial created huge environmental problems, it has also fundamentally threatened our economic futures.
+Because not only has this denial created huge environmental problems, it has also fundamentally threatened our economic future.